-A lot of issues may come into play when it comes to determining child custody and how much – if any – time a parent is legally entitled to spend with his or her child.
+A lot of issues may come into play when it comes to determining child custody in Los Angeles and how much – if any – time a parent is legally entitled to spend with his or her child.
 One question which may arise is just how “fit” one or both parents are to be a part of their child’s life.

 Parental fitness has been in the news lately due to a high profile child custody battle between “Infowars” radio show host and conspiracy theorist Alex Jones and his ex-wife, Kelly Jones.
 The ex-wife is seeking joint or sole custody of their three children as she says that her ex-husband is not a “stable person” and that the volcanic outbursts he regularly displays on his show and in public are true to his nature.
 Alex Jones’ lawyer argues that Jones is a “performance artist” and that he is only “playing a character”.